learningequality/kolibri-docs/docs/learn.rst

 	    The correct answers in the image above are not in a row; this exercise will be completed only after you give 5 correct answers one after another.

 #.
 Once you have achieved the required number of correct answers in a row, you will be rewarded points, and see the suggestion to continue.
-Click the **Next resource** below to continue learning with the rest of the material in that topic.
+Click the :guilabel:`NEXT RESOURCE` below to continue learning with the rest of the material in that topic.
 #.
 If you are unable to solve some questions, try reviewing the videos in that same topic, or seek help from your peers or teacher/coach.

 	.. figure:: img/exercise.png